• Skip to primary navigation

 Love Plant-Based Osechi Ryori?
 Try This!

 Every year I document my vegan Osechi Ryori making process on my YouTube channel.
-Take a look and join my end of the year ritual.
+Take a look and join my end-of-the-year ritual.

 HOW TO MAKE JAPANESE NEW YEAR FOOD (Plant-Based Osechi Ryori) | New Year Vlog 2023